CORONAVIRUS SHUTDOWNS: Disneyland To Close Parks, MLB Suspends Spring Training

 MARCH 12: The Los Angeles Zoo will close to the public effective Friday, March 13.

+MARCH 12: Universal Studios Hollywood will temporarily close beginning Saturday, March 14.
+Universal CityWalk will remain open.

-MARCH 12: Disneyland, California Adventure announces theme parks will close starting Saturday .
+MARCH 12: Disneyland Resort and Disney California Adventure will close starting Saturday, March 14.

 MARCH 12: An array of Southland theaters have cancelled performances due to coronavirus fears, including The Pantages, Center Theatre Group, The Music Center, and other venues.